swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhostagerescued.md

 ---

 # OnHostageRescued
-This event is triggered when hostage_rescued is triggered
+This event is triggered when hostage_rescued is triggered.
 ::: tabs
 @tab Lua
 ```lua